 What are service-based CPT codes?

+A service-based CPT code denotes a one time therapy service provided to the patient that is independent of time.
 You would use a service-based (or untimed) code to bill for services such as:

 - physical therapy evaluation (97161, 97162, or 97163) or re-evaluation (97164)

 - electrical stimulation (unattended) (97014 or G0283 for Medicare)

 In such scenarios, you can only bill the code once, regardless of how long you spend providing treatment.

 Time-based (or constant attendance) codes, on the other hand, allow for variable billing in 15-minute increments.
 You would use these codes for performing one-on-one services such as: